argoproj-labs/hera/docs/getting-started/walk-through/hello-world.md

     print(message)
 ```

+For an in-depth explanation of the mechanics of the script decorator, see the
+[script decorator section](../../user-guides/core-concepts.md#script-decorator) in the core concept user guide.

 ## The Workflow Context Manager

 The Workflow context manager acts as a scope under which `template` Hera objects can be declared, which include